Divi Builder Review: A Smart Choice for Agencies and Freelancers

 Divi Builder is definitely not the best page builder in terms of features.
 Its competitors like Elementor and even Breakdance have more features.
 It has no companion features like popup builder or loop builder.

 Even so, Divi Builder doesn’t lose its essence as a page builder.
 It comes with a visual editor with a drag-and-drop editing experience.
-Also, you have a bunch of styling options to choose from to decorate every element on your design.
+Also, you have a bunch of styling options to choose from to decorate every element in your design.

 Here are some notable features that Divi Builder has:

-📱 Advanced Responsive Editing Features
+# Advanced Responsive Editing Features

 One of the notable features that Divi Builder has is responsive editing.
 With the feature, you can optimize your design on every device type.
 From desktop, tablet, to smartphone.